 The procedures and policies adopted by the NSIRB will continue to be used by the NSUARB until such time as the NSUARB determines changes are required.
 As such, industry should continue to use the current contacts and filing requirements to facilitate the processing of applications.
 The NSUARB will notify industry of any changes in advance.

-Any questions or concerns about the change in the responsibility for regulating automobile insurance can be directed to Paul G. Allen, C.A., Executive Director of the NSUARB (email@example.com), or to Barry Cotnam, Senior Advisor for the NSUARB (firstname.lastname@example.org).
+Any questions or concerns about the change in the responsibility for regulating automobile insurance can be directed to Paul G. Allen, C.A., Executive Director of the NSUARB (email@example.com), or to Barry Cotnam, Managing Director, Advisory Services for the NSUARB (firstname.lastname@example.org).

 Occasionally the former NSIRB published Information Bulletins that provide explanations and guidance on matters of interest.
 The full text of those bulletins can be found here.
 The NSUARB has adopted those bulletins and will continue to issue additional bulletins in future.
 Information on the application process and application form can be found here.